 Director of Marketing & Communications

-Kelly Irvine is a member of the firm's Management Team and Director of Marketing & Communications for Carlson Capital Management.
+Kelly Irvine is a member of the Management Team and Director of Marketing & Communications for Carlson Capital Management.
 She oversees the firm’s marketing plans and project implementation; client communications and appreciation activities; event management and community involvement, all with an eye on keeping our clients’ experience at the forefront.

 Community involvement is important to Kelly.
 She was selected as a Policy Fellow at the Hubert H. Humphrey Institute of Public Affairs, where she was a 2004-2005 participant.
 Past activities have included volunteer advisory committee service at St. Dominic School and co-chairing 5th Bridge-Feed My Starving Children Northfield meal-packing events.
 Kelly is also a past board member of the Northfield Area Family YMCA and of the Helena Education Foundation.
 Kelly, her husband Colin, and their two children spent the 2010-2011 school year living in and working from Oslo, Norway.
 She now telecommutes from Sioux Falls, South Dakota where she resides with her family.